wirebits/ArduinoHID-Scripter/README.md

 - Example - REDO 9 TYPE Hello World!, WAIT 1000, TYPE This is a test for script!<br>
 - Here, `TYPE Hello World!`, `WAIT 1000` and `TYPE This is a test for script!` are three statements and they are separated by commas.<br>
 - REDO only supports TYPE, TYNL and WAIT Only.<br>
+## 6. WRITE
+- It add ASCII characters in the code.<br>
+- It supports some ASCII characters not all and supported ASCII characters are defined in the code.<br>
+- It press and release the key immediately.<br>
+- Example - `WRITE @`<br>

 # Supported Mnemonics
 ## Alphabet Keys